Verb: lower low-u(r)

 - low-toned

-Derived forms: lowered, lowering, lowers
+Derived forms: lowering, lowered, lowers

-See also: alto, baritone, bass, bottom, contemptible, contrabass, contralto, debased, deep, deficient, degraded, degree, dejected, depressed, devalued, double-bass, down, flat-growing, grade, ground-hugging, height, humble, inferior, insufficient, level, little, low-altitude, low-growing, low-level, low-lying, lowset, low-set, nether, pitch, reduced, rock-bottom, short, soft, squat, tallness, throaty, under, underslung, unrefined
+See also: alto, baritone, bass, bottom, bring, contemptible, contrabass, contralto, debased, deep, deficient, degraded, degree, dejected, depressed, devalued, double-bass, down, flat-growing, grade, ground-hugging, height, humble, inferior, insufficient, level, little, low-altitude, low-growing, low-level, low-lying, lowset, low-set, lugubrious, nether, pitch, reduced, rock-bottom, short, soft, squat, tallness, throaty, under, underslung, unrefined

 Encyclopedia: Lower, Richard

-Low, Quebec
+Low, Nicholas